AEW All Out lineup: The updated card and Casino Battle Royale entrants list for Sunday's event - Pro Wrestling Dot Net

 -Paul Wight vs. QT Marshall.

--The women’s Casino Battle Royale (Entrants: Nyla Rose, Thunder Rosa, Tay Conti, Red Velvet, Big Swole, Penelope Ford, Julia Hart, Allie, Diamante, Jade Cargill, Emi Sakura, Hikaru Shida, and nine TBA).
+-The women’s Casino Battle Royale (Entrants: Nyla Rose, Thunder Rosa, Tay Conti, Red Velvet, Big Swole, Penelope Ford, Julia Hart, Allie, Diamante, Jade Cargill, Emi Sakura, Hikaru Shida, Kiera Hogan, and eight TBA).

-Powell’s POV: Cargill, Sakura, and Shida were added to the Casino Battle Royale since our previous update.
+Powell’s POV: Kiera Hogan was added to the Casino Battle Royale since our previous update.
 Join me for my live review of AEW All Out as the show airs on pay-per-view on Sunday beginning with the Buy-In pre-show and then for the main card at 7CT/8ET.
 Jake Barnett and I will co-host an audio review exclusively for Dot Net Members on Sunday night.

 Be the first to comment